Ideas and Discoveries

 Ideas and Discoveries or i.D. is a magazine covering science, with a heavy interest in social science.
 The magazine was first published on 10 December 2010.
 It is an American magazine available in newsstands, published on a bi-monthly basis.
 It is part of the Bauer Media Group.
 This magazine is modeled after the German magazine Welt der Wunder.
 It is a relatively new magazine, with limited content exposure from its website.

-"iD magazine offers a perfect balance of science, nature, psychology, history and current events, combined with stunning photography and graphics, put together in a uniquely compelling way."